standage/weather-IL/README.md

 We will all work together to discuss what the two programs should do and how they should talk to each other, and then write unit tests for validating correct behavior.
 Then we will split up into the two groups to write code that satisfies our unit tests.
 If all goes well, once the two scripts are passing the unit tests, they should be able to communicate properly with each other and with the plotting script.

-## The data

-The page http://www.nws.noaa.gov/mdl/gfslamp/docs/stations_info.shtml has information about all of the National Weather Service weather stations in the US: a 4-letter label, a name, a 2-letter state abbreviation, and the latitude/longitude coordinates for that station.
-The page http://www.nws.noaa.gov/mdl/gfslamp/lavlamp.shtml has an hourly forecast for each weather station for the next 24 hours.

 ## Stretch goals